smrutirjn/PaversKart/README.md

-# PaversKart
+# springboot-microservices-project

-PaversKart is a Spring boot microservices based application.
+The project is still in-development.